 The Knowledge Academy’s Knowledge Pass, a prepaid voucher, adds another layer of flexibility, allowing course bookings over a 12-month period.
 Join us on a journey where education knows no bounds.

-The Knowledge Academy offers various Programming Courses, including Python Django Training, PHP Course and Ruby Programming Course.
-These courses cater to different skill levels, providing comprehensive insights into Types of Trees in Data Structures.
+The Knowledge Academy offers various Programming Training, including the Python Django Training, Python Course and and the Object Oriented Programming (OOPs) Course.
+These courses cater to different skill levels, providing comprehensive insights into Floor Division in Python.

-Our Programming and DevOps Blogs cover a range of topics related to Django, offering valuable resources, best practices, and industry insights.
-Whether you are a beginner or looking to advance your Programming skills, The Knowledge Academy's diverse courses and informative blogs have you covered.
+Our Programming & DevOps Blogs cover a range of topics related to Programming, offering valuable resources, best practices, and industry insights.
+Whether you are a beginner or looking to advance your Programming & DevOps skills, The Knowledge Academy's diverse courses and informative blogs have got you covered.

 Upcoming Programming & DevOps Resources Batches & Dates